cwangjiang/Takens_protein/README.md

 ```
 This will generate `Distance.mat`, `pivot.mat`, `pivotindex.mat`.

-- Use `loadingfile.m` in matlab to load these matrix, and find out the number of pivots.
+- Use `loadingfile.m` in matlab to load these matrixs, and find out the number of pivots.
 	- `Distance.mat` is the m by N distance matrix, where N is total point number 10,000, m is the number of pivots.
-	- `pivot.mat` is a m by 3 matrix also provides information of the pivots: the first column is index 1 to m, the second column is the index of the point form all N size that this pivot corresponds to, the third column is the domain size of this pivot, which is bounded by the number cut off numcut, which should not be too large, otherwise such pivot will include too many point and desory the local find structures, empirically this hyper parameters is set to be N\*0.01~N\*0.1.
+	- `pivot.mat` is a m by 3 matrix also provides information of the pivots: the first column is index 1 to m, the second column is the index of the point form all N size that this pivot corresponds to, the third column is the domain size of this pivot, which is bounded by the number cut off numcut, which should not be too large, otherwise such pivot will include too many point and desory the local fine structures, empirically this hyper parameters is set to be N\*0.01~N\*0.1.
-	- `pivotindex.mat` is list out all N points and the pivot ID the belong to.
+	- `pivotindex.mat` is list out all N points and the pivot ID it belongs to.
 ```bash
 >> loadingfile
 ```

-We find that using rcut = 0.41 give us 400 pivots, usually around 500~1000 pivots is pretty enough to cover the whole manifold, if we apply these parameters on the larger 100,000 points set, it should also give us 400 points, because these 400 points already cover the manifold, but in practice, we find it will gives us more pivots on larger data sets, this should be due to larger data sets samples more unexplored regions.
+We find that using rcut = 0.41 give us 400 pivots, usually around 500~1000 pivots is pretty enough to cover the whole manifold, if we apply these parameters on the larger 100,000 points set, it should also give us 400 points, because these 400 points already cover the manifold, but in practice, we find it will give us more pivots on larger data sets, this should be due to larger data sets samples more unexplored regions.
 Then we change N = 100000, Nct = 1000, rcut = 0.41, traj.load("traj_Calpha_skip10.mat",raw_ascii), and excute the above codes, we get 622 pivots from the 100,000 points set.

 - `loadingfile.m` will generate the 622 by 622 distance matrix of only pivots, then use `dMap.m` in matlab to conduct diffusion maps on 622 pivot points matrix.
 In the `dMap.m` code, we need set N = 622, then tune parameters eps and <img src="https://latex.codecogs.com/gif.latex?\alpha">, where <img src="https://latex.codecogs.com/gif.latex?\alpha"> is the factor to rescale all pairwise distances, to balance the density, usually <img src="https://latex.codecogs.com/gif.latex?0.1<\alpha<1.0">, we can try different one, and see if it can shrink the sparse and expaned the condensed region to reveal more fine structures, we can also compute local density, to make sure good <img src="https://latex.codecogs.com/gif.latex?\alpha"> make the difference between maximum and minimum local density reasonable. eps is the Gaussian kernal bandwidth, it should be larger than rcut.
 We set esp = 1, and
 <img src="https://latex.codecogs.com/gif.latex?\alpha=0.15">, then execute: